walrusmcd/wumpus-babylonJS/readme.md

  - At the start of the game you are dropped into a random room.
  - You move around the maze using the up-down-left-right keys.
  - You can zoom out for a bird-eye-view by tapping the space key.

+## adding sound

+here is a cool link to a set of websites you can grab free game sound from.
+Or just record your own !   https://blog.felgo.com/game-resources/free-music-for-games

+the cave sound effects in this github repo are Sound Effects from [PlayOnLoop.com](https://www.playonloop.com/sound-effects-for-videos/)
+Licensed under Creative Commons by Attribution 4.0 .
+The bear growls came from [here](https://www.freesfx.co.uk/Category/Bears/511).